rocketgeek/wp-members-dev/readme.txt

 * Fix html email option, prevent from calling it twice.
 * Move pwd_reset object class to user object class, only load when used.
 * Handle multicheckbox and multiselect field types when data is serialized (from WooCommerce).
+* Add error handling to WP_Members_Dialogs::get_text() for string keys that do not exist.
+If one is called, the function will return an empty string and will record the call in the error log.

 = 3.5.1 =